 Article 1 – Definitions

-1.3 The Client: the legal person or the natural person with whom Validata Group BV (‘Validata’) has entered into an Agreement.
+1.3 the Client: the legal person or the natural person with whom Validata Group BV has entered into an Agreement.

 1.4 Intellectual Property Rights are all intellectual property rights, including but not limited to copyrights, trademark rights, patent rights and trade name rights, with regard to any Work or services, including documents, designs, computer software, customized software and/or other information, whether electronically recorded or not.

-1.8 Screening: screening or screen, concerns the verification of the relevant personal data of data subject prior to or during the co-operation, commencement of employment, lease or sale of immoveable property.
+1.7 Screening: screening or screen, concerns the verification of the relevant personal data of Data subject prior to or during the co-operation, commencement of employment, lease or sale of immoveable property.

-1.10 Validata Group BV: a private company with limited liability with its registered office in Amsterdam, also trading under the name Validata.
+1.8 Validata Group BV or Validata: a private company with limited liability with its registered office in Amsterdam, also trading under the name Validata.

-1.11 Work: the services agreed between parties within the framework of screening of the data subjects.
+1.9 Work: the services agreed between Parties within the framework of Screening of the Data subjects.

 2.2 The applicability of purchase conditions or other conditions of the Client is expressly rejected.